smileys-tavern/smileys_umbrella/README.md

 ### Smileysapi

 The api.smileys.pub api that provides a GraphQL interface to access many of the same features of the site.
-It is in early stages (as of 0.0.2) and only has a few endpoints.  api.smileys.pub is served across 2 servers in order to fascilitate distributed testing and is aware of the website and caretaker as part of the same VM.
+It is in early stages (as of 0.0.2) and only has a few endpoints.  api.smileys.pub is served across 2 servers in order to fascilitate distributed testing and is aware of the website and processes as part of the same VM.
 Currently implemented:

 * Full site content search with various filters
 * Public info about user can be queried